 “You are, how do I say this, topic of interest around these parts.
 However, to answer your question I am chemist and in Sarlimar chemistry viewed as witchcraft, you may know.
-Sadly, mother and father were murdered by locals they viewed my father‘s sciences as weapon of evil.
+Sadly, mother and father were murdered by locals.
+They viewed my father‘s sciences as weapon of evil.
 I escaped attack.
-Left to world as teen aged adult, I searched for family name.
+Left to the world as teen-aged adult, I searched for family name.
 I traveled UIchella and accepted by family.
 Togashi Siochiro, not famous house but servant house.
-Still it’s life more than I could dreamed having in Estarius.”
+Still its life more than I could have dreamed having in Estarius.”

 “I had no clue.
 Your story is amazing.
-Would you,” Apricot is swiftly cut off by Togashi’s white gloved hand.
+Would you mind if I wrote an,” Apricot is swiftly cut off by Togashi’s white gloved hand.

 He shakes his head raising his index finger.
 “Not the slightest words dear.
 I tell you why!?
 I am vassal of Lord Kinjo.
 My mission is to protect him.
 Any address of me will bring, unwanted attention to my Lord.
 So no, no interview, no story, no topic of interest.”

-A tug at Apricots side jumps her nearly out of her seat.
+A tug at Apricot’s nearly has her jump out of her seat.
 She turns her head to see a young blond boy around the age of nine or ten looking up at her.
 “Hey miss!
 Are you Apricot?”